alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 ## Rationale and alternatives

 TODO: discuss why it should be part of the ECS.
+Discuss integration with scenes.

 TODO: discuss why we want this local styling.

+TODO: Explain why we need the Style marker component (avoid widget inheritance)

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?